 No less than 12 oyster varieties — $1.75 to $4.50/piece

 “We opened Maison Premiere about 10 years ago with the hope and ambition of having one of the largest oyster lists in New York,” says bar director and managing partner William Elliott.
 “We typically have between 20 to 25 different kinds of oysters coming from the east and west coasts both in Canada and the US, and occasionally New Zealand as well.
 We highlight independent farmers and we go directly to them.
 We’ve really developed working relationships with each of these farmers over the years.”

-William’s recommended drink pairing:
+Pascal and William’s recommended drink pairings:

 On the cocktail side of things, we recommend something that is light and bright in profile, something citrusy and refreshing, like our Arnaud’s French 75.
 The only real exception to that being a classic martini, or our Old King Cole Martini stirred tableside.
 To me, the golden three are muscadet, martini, or Champagne.”

 “I worked with Chris Quartuccio from Blue Island Shellfish to select the oysters we serve at Hancock St,” says chef and partner Ryan Schmidtberger.
 “Chris and I met when we opened Lure Fishbar back in 2004, and he is by far the best shellfish vendor in the country.